tauri-apps/tauri-docs/docs/distribution/updater.md

 }
 ```

-The only required keys are "url" and "version", the others are optional.
+The only required keys are "url" and "version"; the others are optional.

 "pub_date" if present must be formatted according to ISO 8601.

-"signature" if present must be a valid signature generated with Tauri cli.
+"signature" if present, must be a valid signature generated with Tauri CLI.
 See [Signing updates](#signing-updates).

 ## Update File JSON Format

-The alternate update technique uses a plain JSON file meaning you can store your update metadata on S3, gist, or another static file store.
-Tauri will check against the name/version field and if the version is smaller than the current one and the platform is available, the update will be triggered.
+The alternate update technique uses a plain JSON file, storing your update metadata on S3, gist, or another static file store.
+Tauri checks against the name/version field, and if the version is smaller than the current one and the platform is available, it triggers an update.
 The format of this file is detailed below:

 ```json
 {